TunHuang/weighted-randompick-deployment-test/README.md

 ## A weighted random picker

-The idea is to a weighted random picker, and after someone got picked, their chance of getting picked becomes smaller. [gh page to try out](https://tunhuang.github.io/weighted-random-picker/)
+The idea is to have a weighted random picker, and after someone got picked, their chance of getting picked becomes smaller. [gh page to try out](https://tunhuang.github.io/weighted-random-picker/)

 The chance of getting picked is determined by the index in the array and the sum of the indices.